Chronic symptoms that are characteristic of gastroparesis include:

 Weight loss may occur due to decreased appetite.

-If symptoms of GERD, like heartburn or regurgitation, do not respond to treatment a gastric emptying test may be done to check for delayed stomach emptying (gastroparesis).
+If symptoms of gastroesophageal reflux disease (GERD), like heartburn or regurgitation, do not respond to treatment a gastric emptying test may be done to check for delayed stomach emptying (gastroparesis).

 Heartburn may occur as a result of reflux due to delayed stomach emptying.